 Philip John Stoneburg was born in Bishop Hill in 1875.
 He attended Knox Academy at Galesburg 1893-1895 and graduate with a A.B. degree from Knox in 1895.
 He was the principal for the Bishop Hill public school 1889-1904 and 1911-1912.
 He earned a M.A. degree from Columbia University in 1905 and one from Harvard in 1910.
 He also began a Ph.D. degree at the University of Chicago, but never finished.

 Stoneburg received an honorary Masters Degree from Knox College in Galesburg in 1895.
 He was also engaged in historical research at the Wisconsin Historical Society for a period of time.
 Stoneburg became ill with appendicitis at age 44 and died in 1919.
 For biographical information please see (see Swedish Element in Illinois.
 1917, p.
 687)

-The papers include letters, personal papers, literary manuscripts, and documentary material relating to the settlement and the colonists of Bishop Hill.
+The papers include letters, personal papers, literary manuscripts, and documentary material relating to the settlement and the colonists of Bishop Hill (Janssonists).
 This collection is also available on microfilm as a part of the 13-reel collection of Bishop Hill Colony and Post-colony Papers.

 The collection is organized into the following series:

 II.
 Correspondence, 1869-1910

 IV.
 Railroad Case Records

 VI.
 Newspaper clippings, time-table for Baltimore and Ohio Railway